 You can break free of the diet culture by practicing intuitive eating.
 Intuitive eating gives control back to you.
 You listen to your own body’s hunger cues, and eat what you want depending on what sounds good to you.

 Our cells are at least 70% water, and every part of us is made up of water.
 We need water to live.
 It gives us energy, supports our joints, allows us to breathe, maintains our internal balance, and helps eliminate waste from our bodies.

 With water being so important to the sustainment of life, you would think there would be an agreed-upon amount to drink, but there is no real one standard that is a perfect fit for everyone.

-Nourishing your body is more than just what you put it in.
+Nourishing your body is more than just what you put in it.
 Sleep is important for your physical and mental health.
 It helps you recharge your body and mind.

-Setting nightly routines, like turning off your phone 30 minutes before bed and sipping on calming tea to encourage a restful sleep will allow your body to transition through the phases of sleep during the night to regenerate and nourish your body.
+Setting nightly routines, like turning off your phone 30 minutes before bed and sipping on calming tea, makes it easier for your body to transition through the phases of sleep, helping to regenerate and nourish the body.

 You may not always want to put on those workout clothes, but once you do and you finish your run or your row or even just your walk, your body will feel the nourishment exercise has given.

 The exercise you choose doesn't matter.
 What matters is that it brings you joy, brings you health, and allows your mind a chance to take a break from the bustle of the day.

 Exercise may take a little while to incorporate into your nourishing lifestyle.
 By making small goals each week, you can build a positive habit of exercise.
 Find a workout routine that works for you.

 Maybe you prefer taking a class for the added accountability, or perhaps going for a walk is more your speed.
 Finding an enjoyable activity that moves your body will bring you more long-term success.